stuartthomas25/JParty/README.md

 ## How does it work? (techincal details)
 JParty scrapes the J-Archive (https://j-archive.com) to download a previously-played game and then simulates that on the screen.
 JParty then uses PyQt6 to produce a GUI that simuates the motions of a full _Jeopardy!_ game.
 A `tornado` web server uses WebSockets to connect to the contestants' smartphones.
 If that's all gibberish to you, don't worry!
 You can still play without any techincal knowledge.

-## Can I çreate my own custom game?
+## Can I create my own custom game?
 Yes!
 JParty supports playing your own custom game via <a target=_blank href="https://docs.google.com/spreadsheets/d/1_vBBsWn-EVc7npamLnOKHs34Mc2iAmd9hOGSzxHQX0Y/edit?usp=sharing">this simple Google Sheets template</a>.
 First, make a copy of the template and change the sharing permissions to "Anyone With the Link Can View".
 Then, copy the Google Sheet file ID and paste it into the "Game ID" box.
 There are more detailed instructions on the template page.
 Limitations: there is no way to add pictures (yet!) and you are limited to the traditional 6 categories x 5 dollar values board.

 If you don't want to write your own questions but want to play a topical _Jeopardy!_ game, use this handy <a target=_blank href="https://chrome.google.com/webstore/detail/jeopardy-labs-to-csv/biijijhfghhckhlkjbonjedmgnkmenlk?hl=en&authuser=0">Google Chrome extension to scrape Jeopardy Labs questions</a> (<a href=https://github.com/benf2004/JeopardyLabsToCSV>source code</a>).
 There are millions of games avaliable on https://jeopardylabs.com that are free to play on a variety of topics.
 While Jeopardy Labs is a great repository for many topical games & worked great 20 years ago, it lacks in features such as daily doubles, final jeopardy, music/sound effects, and buzzers.